TakuikaNinja/smb1-bugfix/README.md

 - ShaneM, SMB2J-2Q, and other SMB1 hackers - for researching & providing some of the fixes
 - NESdev community - for all the documentation, guidance and discussions regarding the NES/FC
 - sour - for developing [Mesen](https://mesen.ca), the primary emulator used for testing/debugging
-- pinobach - for the [sssfix](https://github.com/pinobatch/240p-test-mini/blob/master/nes/tools/sssfix.py) script used to generate the Nintendo header
+- pinobatch - for the [sssfix](https://github.com/pinobatch/240p-test-mini/blob/master/nes/tools/sssfix.py) script used to generate the Nintendo header

 wait, is that Rare rumour even true?
 ========================================